Eperty123/wRestore/README.md

 # What is it?
 A simple GUI to easily restore your iDevice by parsing the appropriate commands to futurerestore, allowing you to not mess up or miss any crucial commands!
+(Windows only!)

 # Requirements
 * Requires Visual Studio 2017 to compile.